appscode/blog/content/post/kubedb-v2024.08.16/index.md

 ```

 #### Update Version
-Update version allows to update the version of memcached.
+Update version allows updating the version of Memcached.
 It can work in both ways: older version to new version and vice versa new version to older version.
 The necessary information for the update version must be provided in the `spec.updateVersion.targetVersion` field.
 An example YAML is provided below:
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: MemcachedOpsRequest